gSchool/usaa-preassessment-block/pre-assessment-survey.md

 * Can deploy to production or end users on demand at any time.
 ##### !end-options
 ##### !answer
-* can deploy to production or end users on demand at any time.
+* Can deploy to production or end users on demand at any time.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation